-~ The library has Christian Education curriculum from 1973– which is considered “still good” because it was never used.
+The library has Christian Education curriculum from 1983, but it’s “still good” because it was never used.

-It?s easy for church space to become cluttered.
-So many people share church space, and who?s in charge of keeping it clean?
+Usually there are many people sharing church space, and who’s in charge of keeping it clean?
 Unless your church is blessed with adequate custodial staff (which is a rarity), chances are that your physical space needs attention.
 Routine cleaning of toilets and floors does not tackle a clutter problem.

 Clutter tells church volunteers: good luck finding what you need!
 It’s easier to just buy more.

 Sometimes clergy think that we are like Jesus, too preoccupied with “things above” to worry about things on earth.
-Our precious energy goes to more important agendas: babies to welcome, grieving people to comfort, new neighbors to evangelize, pithy thoughts to tweet, bulletins to prepare.
+Our precious energy goes to more important agendas: babies to welcome, grieving people to comfort, new neighbors to evangelize, pithy thoughts to tweet.
 Who has time to worry about church clutter?

 Do not store up for yourselves treasures on earth, where moth and rust consume and where thieves break in and steal; but store up for yourselves treasures in heaven, where neither moth nor rust consumes and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also. ~ Jesus, Matthew 6:19-21.

-Some people might think this verse is a reason to ignore earthly ?stuff?? but I take it in quite the opposite direction.
-To me, Jesus acknowledges that material possessions matter because they occupy our minds as well as our physical space.
+Some people think this verse is a license to ignore earthly stuff, but I take the opposite meaning.
+Jesus acknowledges that material possessions matter because they occupy our minds as well as our physical space.

-Our stuff is not our treasure, but that doesn?t mean it doesn’t matter.
-Ignoring clutter only invites it to multiply, to loom larger than it should, and to become actively negative.
-If you?ve ever dealt with a moth infestation in your winter clothes, or a shelf full of mildewed books, you know that Jesus wasn?t talking in pretty metaphors with ?moth and rust?.
+Our stuff is not our treasure, but that doesn’t mean it’s trivial.
+Ignoring clutter invites it to multiply, to loom larger than it should, and to become actively negative.
+If you’ve ever dealt with a moth infestation in your winter clothes, or a shelf full of mildewed books, you know that Jesus wasn’t talking in pretty metaphors when he named moth and rust as enemies.
 Stuff can literally rot.

 How does your church handle its clutter?
-Often we let the ?lowest common denominator? rule.
+Often we let the lowest common denominator rule.
 Every church has a few saints who, in the name of thrift, see a potential use for every item.
 God bless them!
-However, unnecessary items only impede ministry.
-This is true, even if we?re not consciously aware of the dynamic.
+But stop them, please.
+Unnecessary items impede ministry, a dynamic that’s true even if we’re not consciously aware of it.